 It’s important to be aware that if your loved one’s illness doesn’t follow its expected course at this stage, you may be encouraged to move to alternative care, such as a care home.

 The staff in care homes are trained to provide, day and night, the same type of care that your family could provide at home, such as washing, dressing and providing meals.
 Some care homes can also provide nursing care.
 These are sometimes called nursing homes.

 To find a care home near you, talk to your social services, your GP, district nurse or hospital healthcare team.
-When deciding on a home, ask about the experience they have in providing end of life care.
+When deciding on a home, ask about the experience they have in providing and planning end of life care.